 The editor A.Sreekar Prasad has over 260 film credits with IMDB in multi languages indicating he is in big demand.
 His films include "Dil Chatha Hai" (2001), "A Peck on the Cheek" (2002), "Mangal Pande: The Rising" (2005), "Guru" (2007), "Talvar" (2015), "The Ghai Attack" (2017) and "Taramani" (2017).

 Hrithik Roshan is a well established star noted for action and romance films.
 He is also considered the best male dancer in Bollywood and he is very impressive.
-In this film at different points his students dane for joy, but he does very little, showing he wants this film to focus on education.
+In this film at different points his students dance for joy, but he does very little, showing he wants this film to focus on education.
 As for action, this time around he is beaten up a few times and never really adopts his action repertoire.
 I didn't like him at one time, but gradually appreciated he has a good range of acting (and his dancing is really fabulous).
 Some of my favorite Roshan movies include: "Kabhi Khushi Kabhi Gham..."
-(2001) "Lakshya" (2004), "Koi...Mil Gaya" (2003) Jodha Akbar" (2008 providing Aishawarya Rai her first screen kiss), Guaazrish" (2010), "Zindagi Na Milegi Dobara" (2011), His most unusual role was a quadriplegic and is covered here: http://www.therealjohndavidson.com/2013/10/paralyzed-men-in-4-foreign-movies.html
+(2001) "Lakshya" (2004), "Koi...Mil Gaya" (2003) Jodha Akbar" (2008 providing Aishawarya Rai her first screen kiss), Guaazrish" (2010), "Zindagi Na Milegi Dobara" (2011).
+His most unusual role was a quadriplegic and is covered here: http://www.therealjohndavidson.com/2013/10/paralyzed-men-in-4-foreign-movies.html

 Teaching like anything else settles into routines.
 Too many become complacent.
 The wealthy have advantages denied others, even those of above average intelligence.
 Anand Kumar opened the door for talented individuals lacking funds for necessary education.
 We are all better off.